geckooooo/absclock/README.md

 ### Reference Implementation

 This project implements this time notation with a reference implementation written in Go.
+This simple program:

-This simple program spits out the current time in absolute time format.
+* spits out the current time in absolute time format
+* illustrates how ISO 8601 dates are converted to absolute time

 To get the current absolute time: `% go run absclock.go`